The funding process

 UK and EU students who meet the UK residency requirements are eligible for a full studentship.
 Students from EU countries who do not meet the residency requirements may still be eligible for a fees-only BBSRC award, and a stipend from the School of Biological Sciences.
 Further information about eligibility and how to apply can be found here.

 NB If you wish to be considered for a BBSRC-funded studentship you will need to apply to the BBSRC DTP course code.
-If you would also like to be considered by the Department for either a NERC, MRC, or Departmental Studentship, you must inform the Graduate Administrator, by the relevant deadline, who will obtain a copy of your application documents from the BBSRC DTP administrator.
+If you would also like to be considered by the Department for either a NERC or Departmental Studentship, you must inform the Graduate Administrator, by the relevant deadline, who will obtain a copy of your application documents from the BBSRC DTP administrator.
 You will also need to send a 1-2 page research proposal.

 Overseas students are not eligible to receive studentships from Research Councils, but can apply for University-wide funding schemes such as the Gates Cambridge Trust and the Cambridge Overseas & Commonwealth Trust.
 Overseas students can also apply for funding to support their studies from their home countries or international schemes.

 The University of Cambridge is offering up to nineteen 3.5-year NERC funded studentships starting in October 2015.
 Several people in the Department of Zoology are members of the Biology Theme, and can therefore supervise a student funded via this programme.
+Specific projects are listed below, but you may also propose your own project.
 Full information on how to apply, and the projects available, can be found on the Cambridge Earth System Science DTP website.